|

 Aerial Photograph

-of the 20th century Piccadilly Gardens was the heart of the
+the 20th century Piccadilly Gardens was the heart of the city.

-city.
-Visitors arriving by bus or train inevitably found these
+Visitors arriving by bus or train inevitably found these gardens

-for many years a refuge from the hurly-burly of traffic and
+many years a refuge from the hurly-burly of traffic and shopping,

-shopping, with well-kept flower beds and spacious park benches,
+with well-kept flower beds and spacious park benches, alongside

-alongside the busy bus station terminus.
-The author fondly remembers
+the busy bus station terminus.
+The author fondly remembers sitting

-sitting here to take a breather when he arrived heavy-laden
+here to take a breather when he arrived heavy-laden as a student

-as a student in 1964.
-It was the location of the Christmas fairground
+in 1964.
+It was the location of the Christmas fairground with

-with its gaudy lights, Ferris wheel and loud seasonal music.
+its gaudy lights, Ferris wheel and loud seasonal music.
+The benches

-The benches were also a Mecca for tramps and courting couples,
+were also a Mecca for tramps and courting couples, whom, regrettably,

-whom, regrettably, became one of several pretexts for their
+became one of several pretexts for their removal.

 The sanctuary that once was Piccadilly Gardens has been so severely